Russians out to prove they are 'worthy' World Cup hosts | CBC Sports

 Fans were belting out Russ-shi-aaaaa all night long.

-As the visitors in a country known in the media for violence and abuse, it is a welcome song to see the host nation delighted.
+As the visitors in a country known in the media for violence and abuse, it is a welcome sight to see the host nation delighted.
 In fact, the Russians have been very hospitable.
 They want to help us.
 We were warned that they would be gruff, dour, grouchy and stone-faced.
 Maybe they are, but not so far.
 They are warm.
 We are told it is safe.
 The bags we clutched are more damaged by our grip than our surrounding.
 Conceivably, their thugs took a vacation.

 "We want to show we are worthy," said Cherchesov.
 "Go around and you will see we are a kind and friendly people."